MikingG/MikingG.github.io/index.md

 As the team leader of this project, I am responsible for coordinating the development of the platform and ensuring that it effectively meets the needs of SYSU.

 # Recent News
+- **2023/10/30.** The total number of visits has exceeded 300, the number of visits for a single page has exceeded 150, and the total number of visitors has exceeded 100.
 - **2023/10/26.** The total number of visits has exceeded 200, the number of visits for a single page has exceeded 100, and the total number of visitors has exceeded 50.
 - **2023/10/24.** I have published over 100 original blog posts on CSDN, with a total of more than 10,000 views.
 - **2023/10.** I have joined the research group led by Assistant Professor Yanlin Wang.